There are many interesting facts about China.

 - Red symbolizes happiness for the Chinese and is commonly used at Chinese festivals and other happy occasions such as birthdays and weddings.i

-- In ancient China, the lotus was seen as a symbol of purity and was sacred to both the Buddhists and Daoists.
+- In ancient China, the lotus was seen as a symbol of purity and was sacred to both Buddhists and Daoists.
 The peony (“King of Flowers”) symbolized spring, the chrysanthemum symbolized long life, and the narcissus was thought to bring good luck.i

 - The Chinese have made silk since at least 3,000 B.C.
 The Romans knew China as “Serica,” which means “Land of Silk.”
-The Chinese fiercely guarded the secrets of silk making, and anyone caught smuggling silkworm eggs or cocoons outside of China was put to death.i
+The Chinese fiercely guarded the secrets of silk-making, and anyone caught smuggling silkworm eggs or cocoons outside of China was put to death.i

 - The oldest piece of paper in the world was found in China and dates back to the second or first century B.C.
 Paper was so durable, it was sometimes used for clothing and even light body armor.m

-- The Chinese were the first in the world to use stirrups in the third century A.D.m
+- The Chinese were the first in the world to use stirrups in the third-century A.D.m

-- China’s “one child” policy has contributed to female infanticide and has created a significant gender imbalance.
+- China’s “one-child” policy has contributed to female infanticide and has created a significant gender imbalance.
 There are currently 32 million more boys than girls in China.
 In the future, tens of millions of men will be unable to find wives, prompting some scholars to suggest that this imbalance could lead to a threat to world security.m

 - The first known species of Homo erectus, the Peking Man, was found in China and lived between 300,000-550,000 years ago.
 It is thought that he knew how to manipulate fire.c

-- During the first half the twentieth century, Shanghai was the only port in the world to accept Jews fleeing the Holocaust without an entry visa.i
+- During the first half of the twentieth century, Shanghai was the only port in the world to accept Jews fleeing the Holocaust without an entry visa.i

 - Chinese mathematics evolved independently of Greek mathematics and is consequently of great interest to historians of mathematics.m